shanestarkweather/flash-cards/README.md

 Major hurdles:
 I started this project with an equations array and an answers array.
 That setup made things very difficult to accomplish the scoring and changing the card borders to green as a visual representation of correctness.
 Towards the end of the project an instructor guided me to changing my data setup to a single array of objects that made the all of the required functions much easier to accomplish.

-Unsolved problems:
-When using the reset button I am able to get everything back to starting conditions, but the green border stays on for the first card in the deck until navigated away from it and back.